-When regulatory halt occurs, the following applies:
+When Regulatory halt occurs, the following applies:

-- Automatic order matching ceases - When transitioning into Regulatory halt state all Orders, Quotes and Request for Quotes are cancelled.

-- No Order management is allowed.

-- Manual trades may not be reported.

-- RfQ is not allowed.
+- Automatic order matching ceases.

+- When transitioning into Regulatory halt state all Orders, Quotes and Request for Quotes are cancelled. - No Order management is allowed. - Manual trades may not be reported with the exception of Exchange granted trade report. - RfQ is not allowed.